 While the abnormal return before the announcement day is insignificant, there is a positive significant CAAR for the period including the announcement day and the following day: the [0,1] time window.
 The entire sample yields a CAAR of 2.50% (t=2.12).
-As can be seen from Table 3, the results remained similar under different other definitions of the sample: For the Full Sample excluding Repetitive, there is a positive CAAR of 2.79% (t=1.98), for the Full Sample excluding Financial Reports there is a CAAR of 2.91% (t=1.85), and for the Full Sample excluding Repetitive and Financial Reports, the CAAR rises to 4.00% (t=2.18).
+As can be seen from Table 3, the results remained similar under different other definitions of the sample: For the Full Sample excluding Repetitive Reports, there is a positive CAAR of 2.79% (t=1.98), for the Full Sample excluding Financial Reports, there is a CAAR of 2.91% (t=1.85), and for the Full Sample excluding Repetitive and Financial Reports, the CAAR rises to 4.00% (t=2.18).

 -Insert Table 3 -

 Finally, the results may imply interesting careful conclusion that investors may be cautious and perhaps prefer to avoid vague statements about Metaverse in favor of actual future plans or progress on Metaverse-related initiatives.
 Clear disclosures yield a positive significant CAAR of 6.98% (t=3.26) whereas Vague disclosures yield a CAAR of only 0.94% (t=0.67), which is insignificant.
-That is, investors may wish to "hold on something real in an unreal Metaverse world".
+That is, investors may wish to “hold on something real in an unreal Metaverse world.”

 5.1 Robustness Tests